Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 For even smaller projects or projects with few users, it may be appropriate to reduce coverage to only certain days out of a month and a shift length of a day.
-In such cases the goal of ensuring a *response time* becomse inapplicable.
+In such cases the goal of ensuring a *response time* becomes inapplicable.
 There is simply not enough resource available to ensure any specific response time.
 Nonetheless, as long as expectations are appropriately set, users will often demonstrate surprising patience and understanding.